jh3nd3rs0n/jargyle/README.md

-`echo`: Maven module for an API of clients and servers that send/receive data and receive/send the same data (This module is used internally for integration testing the Jargyle client and server API)
+`echo`: Maven module for an API of clients and servers that send/receive data and receive/send the same data (This module is used internally for performing integration testing on the SOCKS client and server API)

-`echo-integration-test`: Maven module for integration tests for the echo API and the Jargyle client and server API
+`echo-integration-test`: Maven module for integration tests for the echo API and the SOCKS client and server API

-`echo-performance-test`: Maven module for performance tests for the echo API and the Jargyle client and server API (The results can be found in `echo-performance-test/target/performance-results`)
+`echo-performance-test`: Maven module for performance tests for the echo API and the SOCKS client and server API (The results can be found in `echo-performance-test/target/performance-results/`)

 `jargyle-cli`: Maven module for the Jargyle command line interface API